OlivierLD/ROB/http-tiny-server/README.md

 - a request is not a static request
 - there is no `RESTRequestManager` registered

-then the server might be acting as a proxy.
+then the server might be acting as a proxy, showing the data going back and forth.

 For the server to act as a proxy, you need to register a `proxyFunction`.